-As of 2021, SAHZU has 8 campuses with a total of 4,470 beds and over 7000 employees, including 3,059 physicians and 2,950 nurses in 56 clinical departments, many of which are national clinical departments or disciplines approved by the National Health Commission.
+As of 2023, SAHZU has 8 campuses (2 under construction) with about 4000 beds and 7000 medical staff, including 2848 physicians and 3540 nurses in 56 clinical departments, many of which are national clinical departments or disciplines approved by the National Health Commission.
 SAHZU has become the role model for Chinese hospitals in the field of transcatheter valve intervention, the micro-incision cataract surgery, colorectal cancer, and severe burns.
-With over 7 million outpatient and emergency visits, 260,000 inpatient admissions, and almost 200,000 operations every year, SAHZU is one of the most efficient general public hospitals in China.
+With nearly 8 million outpatient and emergency visits, 331 thousand discharge patients, and 271 thousand operations every year, SAHZU is one of the most efficient general public hospitals in China.

 Learn moreSAHZU was originally a opium rehabilitation center founded by British missionaries.
 After one and half century, it has evolved into one of the strongest hospitals in China.